is it ok to sleep in a freshly plastered room?

 Can You Sleep in A Room with Drying Plaster?

-While most locations within a house or apartment can be avoided if necessary, we all need somewhere to sleep.
+While most locations in a house or apartment can be avoided, we all need somewhere to sleep.
 It’s important to know when a bedroom can be used after plastering.

-Plastering is usually the least intrusive job in a bedroom when redecorating a home.
-Plaster a room early in the day, and you’ll be able to sleep soundly at night, assuming you have cleaned up after the job.
+Plastering is usually the least intrusive job when redecorating a home.
+If you plaster a room early in the day, you’ll be able to sleep soundly at night, assuming you’ve cleaned up after the job.

 Is it OK to Sleep in a Freshly Plastered Room?

 For many of us, it’s hard to envisage going too long without access to our bedroom.
-Sleeping in a familiar bed and enjoying a reliable routine ahead of retiring for the night is often key to a good night’s sleep.
+Sleeping in a familiar bed and enjoying a reliable routine before retiring is often critical to a good night’s sleep.

 Heading to a bedroom may not always be an option, especially when undertaking home improvements or repairs.
-In such an instance, a bedroom wall may need to be plastered.
+In this instance, a bedroom wall may need to be plastered.

 Plastering is the art of applying a layer to an interior wall.
-Usually, this is done before painting to provide a smooth finish, or it could accompany a more significant task like rendering or soundproofing the wall.
+Usually, this is done before painting to provide a smooth finish, or it could accompany rendering or soundproofing the wall.

 In theory, there’s no reason why you won’t be able to sleep in a bedroom that has been plastered after just an hour or two.
-That’s an ideal case scenario, though.
 Plastering is often a messy business, and other chemicals will be involved.

 You shouldn’t sleep in the room for several days if you apply paint to a wall after plastering it, especially oil-based paint.
-If it was just plaster used, you could sleep in the bedroom the same night, provided you follow some safety protocols.
+If it was just plaster used, you could sleep in the bedroom the same night.

 are plaster fumes dangerous?